How Long Does A Water Heater Take To Heat Up? Full Guide

 • Your pipes are not adequately insulated

-• The tank may need flushed
+• The tank may need to be flushed

 These are common issues, but the most common issue seems to be that your water heater is simply on its way out – either it has reached the end of its lifespan, or it has problems that may not make it worth fixing.
 If so, you might need to have it serviced or even just replace it.